Shirataki Noodles for Keto: Nutrition & Benefits

 - Shirataki noodles are a keto-friendly pasta alternative that are virtually carb- and calorie-free.

 - As their popularity grows, these noodles are becoming easier to find.
-You can usually buy shirataki noodles at your local grocery store, Whole Foods, and even Amazon or Walmart.
+You can usually buy shirataki noodles at your local grocery store, Whole Foods or even Amazon or Walmart.

-- These noodles are easy to prep, and take on the flavors of whatever ingredients you choose to combine them with.
+- These noodles are easy to prep and take on the flavors of whatever ingredients you choose to combine them with.
 Try them in one of our Bulletproof-backed recipes for a delicious, low-carb dinner or lunch!

-Shirataki noodles are keto-approved, vegan, and naturally gluten-free.
-Read on to learn more about shirataki noodles, including their nutrition profile and benefits, how to cook them, and where to buy them.
+Shirataki noodles are keto-approved, vegan and naturally gluten-free.
+Read on to learn more about these “miracle” noodles, including nutrition, benefits and where to buy them.

 What are shirataki noodles?

 Shirataki noodles are made from the Japanese konjac yam (also known as devil’s tongue or elephant yam).
-These translucent, gelatinous noodles consist almost entirely of water and glucomannan fiber (a viscous, soluble dietary fiber), meaning they are practically calorie- and carb-free, so you can absolutely enjoy shirataki noodles on keto.
+These translucent, gelatinous noodles consist almost entirely of water and glucomannan fiber (a viscous, soluble dietary fiber).
+This means they are practically calorie- and carb-free, so you can absolutely enjoy shirataki noodles on keto.

 How to cook shirataki noodles

-While zoodling your veggies can make for delicious, nutrient-dense pastas, some days you just want the ease of tossing some noodles in a pan, ready to go.
+While zoodling your veggies can make for delicious, nutrient-dense pasta, some days you just want the ease of tossing some noodles in a pan, ready to go.
 If you’re wondering how to make shirataki noodles, don’t worry—they’re about as easy as it gets.

-You will likely notice an odd or fishy odor when you first open your package of shirataki noodles.
+When preparing shirataki noodles, you will likely notice an odd or fishy odor when you first open your package of noodles.
 Fear not, the noodles themselves are tasteless, and some quick but essential prep work will take care of the odor: